 Afternoon gents, it’s Max from the Young Gentleman’s Guide here!
-So today’s article will obviously be more opinion-based, but even so, I’ll hopefully give you young gents a semi-reliable guide so you can get an idea for what you might want to drink when cracking open a cold one with the boys!
+Today’s article is going to be a little bit different since this will be the first time we’ve ever published a revision of a previous article!
+It’s been a while since the original article about beer was published, and my opinioins have changed quite a bit since then.
+I also have more overall knowledge about beer that I did not previously have when I first wrote the article that I wanted to share with you today.
+In any case, today’s article will obviously be more opinion-based, but even so, I’ll hopefully be able to give you young gents a semi-reliable guide so you can get an idea for what you might want to drink when cracking open a cold one with the boys!
 So here’s a list of some of my favorite beers in the hopes that you can find a brew that you enjoy.

 Disclaimer: While I will be talking about alcoholic beverages and encouraging my readers to enjoy said beverages, I also encourage them to drink responsibly.
 I will not be responsible for the consequences of your actions if you overdrink or get behind the wheel while intoxicated.
 Please be careful, and know your limits.